Kong/kongponents/docs/components/tabs.md

 ### v-model

-By default the KTabs will set the first tab in the array as active.
+KTabs will set the first tab in the `tabs` array as active.
 You can override this by passing in the hash of any other tab to be used with `v-model`.

 <KTabs v-model="modelTab" :tabs="tabs">
   <template #tab1>